NBA Trade Rumors: Sixers’ Jahlil Okafor or Nerlens Noel On Trading Block?

-NBA trade rumors out of Philadelphia cite the Sixers as looking to alleviate some of its congestion up the middle.
-The Sixers, who boast 2015 #1 draft pick (third overall) Jahlil Okafor and former New Orleans Pelicans’ 2013 #1 pick (sixth overall) Nerlens Noel at Center, have been searching for an answer for quite some time as to who will be backing up Joel Embiid in the future.
+NBA trade rumors out of Philadelphia claim the Sixers are looking to alleviate some of the congestion up the middle.
+The Sixers, who boast their 2015 #1 draft pick (third overall) Jahlil Okafor and former New Orleans Pelicans’ 2013 #1 pick (sixth overall) Nerlens Noel at Center, have been searching for an answer for quite some time as to who will be backing up Joel Embiid in the future.

-Now, apparently the team is open to trading either the 21-year-old Okafor or 22-year-old Noel for the right situation.
+Now, the team is open to trading either the 21-year-old Okafor or 22-year-old Noel for the right compensation.

-According to ESPN, NBA trade rumors concerning Okafor, in particular, seem to have a little more bite to them than they might have in the past, with the NBA trade deadline of February 23 quickly approaching.
+According to ESPN, NBA trade rumors concerning Okafor, in particular, seem to have a little more bite to them than they might have had in the past with the NBA trade deadline of February 23 quickly approaching.

 “I don’t think Okafor is as bad as he looks many nights in Philly….
 He needs a change of scenery badly, and all indications are that the Sixers are going to give it to him — probably in the next month,” said Ford, per NJ.com.
 “On a different team in a different situation, I think Okafor can be a quality starter in the NBA someday.”